ballerina-platform/module-ballerinax-persist.sql/ballerina/Module.md

 # Overview

-This module provides relational database support for the `bal persist` feature, which provides functionality to store and query data from a relational database through a data model instead of writing SQL.
+This package provides relational database support for the `bal persist` feature, which provides functionality to store and query data from a relational database through a data model instead of writing SQL.

 Currently, this package supports MySQL, MSSQL and PostgreSQL databases.
 However, we are also planning to add support for other relational databases such as Oracle.

 ## How to use with `bal persist`

-Since none of the relational databases is not the default datastore for `bal persist`, you need to explicitly specify the data store in your application in either of the following ways,
+By default, `bal persist` utilizes the in-memory data store.
+Therefore, you must explicitly specify an SQL data store as follows:

 ### Integrate to `bal build`